family dispute arbitration in Frazier Park, California 93225

 The arbitration process:

-In July 2023, they jointly hired arbitrator Linda Evans, a respected retired judge from Bakersfield known for mediating family disputes.
+In July 2023, they jointly hired arbitrator the claimant, a respected retired judge from Bakersfield known for mediating family disputes.
 Over four sessions spanning three months, each sibling presented financial records, communications, and proposals.
 Ana sought to appraise the property and divide the net proceeds equally after reimbursing Carlos’s claimed expenses.
 Carlos proposed they continue renting the property, with profits split after expenses: he estimated a potential yearly income of $18,000 but acknowledged the need for an initial $8,000 renovation.

 The Outcome: